Typical Course of Study

 Fundamental principles regarding congenital malformations, dysmorphology and syndromes.
 Discussion of a number of genetic disorders from a systems approach: CNS malformations, neurodegenerative disorders, craniofacial disorders, connective tissue disorders, skeletal dysplasias, hereditary deafness, cardiovascular genetics, etc. Discussions include diagnosis, etiology, genetics, prognosis and management.

-This course provides a foundation in quantitative genetics as well as genomic approaches and technologies which have greatly expanded our understanding of not only rare genetic disorders but common ones as well.
-Concepts related to risk assessment and calculation and its application to medical genetics including principles and application of Hardy Weinberg equilibrium and applying Bayes' Theorem as a mechanism to refine risk assessment based on patient-specific data are covered.
+This course provides a foundation in genomic approaches and technologies which have greatly expanded our understanding of not only rare genetic disorders but common ones as well.
 The clinical implications of interpreting next-generation sequencing results, identifying limitations of genomic technologies, and practicing annotation and interpretation of genomic testing results are also covered.
 In addition, resources and bioinformatics tools including national databases and clinical labs to aid in the interpretation of genomic test results including variants of uncertain significance are discussed.
+The second half of the course will focus on treatment of genetic disease, with a deeper dive into the mechanisms of action of treatment, while also focusing on the risks, benefits, and limitations of various therapeutic approaches for genetic diseases.

-GENE 527 Advanced Medical Genetics: Metabolic Disorders
+GENE 527 Advanced Medical Genetics: Quantitative Genetics and Metabolic Disorders

 GENE 528 Principles and Practices of Genetic Counseling